josephinelee1234/APCS-Tetris/README.md

 **6/2:** Alexander: Fixed a bug where the red piece didn't end the game due to how it was positioned.
 Started rotation by creating arrays for line and the red s and a temporary tester.

 **6/2:** Josephine: Fixed a bug where the red piece didn't end the game due to how it was positioned.
 Started rotation by creating arrays for line and the red s and a temporary tester.

+**6/6:** Josephine: Added rotation arrays for the rest of the shapes.
+Fixed error in keyPressed() for rotation.
+Added sound effect for when the game is over.